LwrncLiu/traveling_santa/README.md

 WIP
 ---
-Visualize globe with points and paths
+* Visualize globe with points and paths <- globe + points; still need to figure out paths
-An algorithm or two to optimize best points
+* Algorithm(s) to generate points & paths
+    * Genetic Algorithm
+    * A ML solution (a DFS strategy?
+It is a similar optimization problem)
+* Incorporate the modern data stack